 Enrollment also includes consultation with our instructional designers during the first term of teaching and a reflective de-briefing.

-- Faculty can complete it in a self-guided, self-paced manner at any time during their first year that’s most convenient.
+- Self-guided, self-paced option: Faculty can complete FORT at any time during their first year that’s most convenient.
+Those who want to begin preparing fall courses before the summer cohort launches on July 17 can also use this option.
 Use this link to self-enroll.

 Project Advising 101